romses/Datenzwerg/docs/index.en.md

 ### Where can I find the data?

-Each camp Datenzwerg sent its data to a central self-hosted InfluxDB instance.
+Each camp Datenzwerg sends its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.

-The infrastructure for that has been shut down for now, but an data export is [available in the repository](https://github.com/romses/Datenzwerg/tree/main/exports/cccamp2023).
+Done of those visualisations as well as credentials for accessing the raw data and links to data exports from past events can be found [here](./sensors).

 ### Where can I find the source?